A Stable Shoulder – The Secret to a Healthy Shoulder

 Imagine the scapula as a floating platform on the upper back, held together by a set of muscles, then connected to ball joints on either side of the shoulder via ligaments and other soft tissue.
 The importance of stability in injury prevention has been spoken about in the past.
 Similarly, the stability of our shoulder is highly dependent on how strong a foundation the scapula provides.

 Without a strong foundation, our body will find other ways and means to help stabilise the shoulder, such as recruiting other muscle groups.
 This often leads to injury down the road as these muscles are not naturally built to cope for long-term compensation for the weak shoulder muscles.

-Imagine throwing a ball while standing on a surf board above water.
+Imagine throwing a ball while standing on a surfboard above water.
 Now, compare this to performing the same task on firm level ground.
-You will find that different muscle groups are activated and the result of throwing a ball on firm ground will be better as compare to throwing it on unbalanced surfaces.
+You will find that different muscle groups are activated and the result of throwing a ball on firm ground will be better as compared to throwing it on unbalanced surfaces.
 Likewise, throwing a ball with a stable shoulder will have a better result as compared to an unstable shoulder.